tls-md/tls-md/TLS/Concepts/EVENT.md

 REALITY that ARISES in TIME.
 # Criteria and general notes
 ## Old Chinese Criteria
 Notions like "process", "development", "evolution", as opposed to "change", "transformation" are not current in ancient Chinese thought.
 In particular there is no word for "history".
-Gǔ shì 古事 is not current in ancient texts, and the combination gù shì 故事 is common, but it never belongs together, gù 故 always meaning "therefore".
+Gǔ shì [[古事]] is not current in ancient texts, and the combination gù shì [[故事]] is common, but it never belongs together, gù [[故]] always meaning "therefore".
-1. The current word for an event is shì 事.
+1. The current word for an event is shì [[事]].
 ## Modern Chinese Criteria
 事件
 事變